Trinity has been a worship center for Deaf

 Deaf Ministry History

-Trinity Deaf Church has been a worship center for Deaf and Hard of Hearing Christians in Berks County and surrounding areas for more than a century.
+Trinity Deaf has been a worship center for Deaf and Hard of Hearing Christians in Berks County and surrounding areas for more than a century.
 The congregation held monthly gatherings from 1920 to 1984, as the Inner Mission Society of Berks County provided a pastor from the Philadelphia area who was fluent in American Sign Language (ASL) to conduct a worship service.
 The Deaf worshiped in their own language, then socialized together at a covered-dish dinner following worship.

 In 1984 Trinity church, in conjunction with the Inner Mission Society, expanded the Deaf ministry by calling a Lutheran pastor who was fluent in ASL to a part time position.
 The Deaf congregation then worshiped every other Sunday, while Bible study was held weekly.
 As the congregation grew, a Deaf Sunday School was added.
+As numbers have declined, improved technology enables Trinity to continue its ministry to those who are deaf and hard of hearing through interpreted services with the full congregation.